teunmooij/payload-tools/packages/rbac/README.md

 ### Require one

 Allows access if at least one of the given control functions grants access.
-If one or more of the matching control functions return a query, those queries are combined with and `or` statement.
+If all of the matching control functions return a query, those queries are combined with and `or` statement.

 ```ts
 import { allowPublished, allowUserWithRole, requireOne } from 'payload-rbac';